 Transsphenoidal hypophysectomy is a commonly used surgical approach for pituitary region masses, with many significant advantages over open craniotomy.

-The transsphenoidal approach was first described in 1907 by Schloffer, modified by Halstead and subsequently popularised by Harvey Cushing, who is most associated with this technique 2.
-It is interesting to note that towards the end of his career Cushing abandoned transsphenoidal surgery in favour of a subfrontal approach 2,3.
+The transsphenoidal approach was first described in 1907 by Schloffer, modified by Halstead and subsequently popularized by Harvey Cushing, who is most associated with this technique 2.
+It is interesting to note that towards the end of his career Cushing abandoned transsphenoidal surgery in favor of a subfrontal approach 2,3.

-Transsphenoidal surgery is indicated in many pituitary region tumours, including:
+Transsphenoidal surgery is indicated in many pituitary region tumors, including:

 - pituitary adenomas

 - biopsy of midline sphenoclival lesions (e.g. chordoma, aspergilloma, meningioma etc.)

 It is important to note that the size of the suprasellar component is not terribly important, and tumor can be delivered down into the pituitary fossa from as high up as the foramen of Monro 1.
 This can be aided by Valsalva maneuver or introduction of air or sterile saline via a lumbar drain.

 The main limitation of the transsphenoidal approach is that the operative corridor is narrow and lateral tumor is difficult to resect.
 As such tumors with large parasellar components should be tackled transcranially if a total resection is being aimed for 1.

 It is beyond the scope of this article to go into operative details, and only a brief summary is provided, at a level useful to a radiology audience 1.

 - general anesthesia